HassenIO/spartans-ruby/README.md

 Or install it yourself as:

-    $ gem install Spartans
+    $ gem install spartans

 ## Usage

 First, you have to init Spartans using your application credentials:

-    require 'Spartans'
+    require 'spartans'

     Spartans.init :app_id  => YOUR_APP_ID,
                   :api_key => YOUR_API_KEY

-Then push an item to Spartans using `.push_item` method:
+Then push an item to Spartans using `Spartans::Item.push` method:

-	Spartans.push_item	{	:id => ITEM_ID,
+    Spartans::Item.push { :id => ITEM_ID,
                           :name => ITEM_NAME,
                           :properties => ITEM_PROPERTIES
                         }

-Only the `:id` parameter is required to `.push_item` to uniquely identify the item. `:name` will be used in the Spartans application dashboard to help you identify an item with its name instead of a raw ID.
+Only the `:id` parameter is required to uniquely identify the item. `:name` will be used in the Spartans application dashboard to help you identify an item with its name instead of a raw ID.

 Finally, `:properties` parameter will be used when Spartans will look for relevant suggestions.
-That properties parameter will feed Spartans algorithme and create matching table between your items.
+That properties parameter will feed Spartans algorithm and create matches between your items.

 This Spartans method returns the JSON output of the API in a Hash format.